 Have you heard of the Mosquito plant?
 I picked one up from Home Depot the other day for about 8 dollars, I had never heard of this plant but living in Florida in what seems like mosquito headquarters I figured I would try it out.

 I am always looking for new and safe ways to repel those pesky insects.
 The Mosquito Plant works similar to Marigolds in that the aroma should ward off pests in the garden.
+After one year of growing this plant, I can honestly say that it works.
+I now keep these in pots near my pool, on the patio and in the yard within seating areas!

 What is a Mosquito Plant?